-- knowledge of environmental issues
+- knowledge of the marine environment and environmental issues

 - knowledge of laws and regulations relating to catching fish and shellfish

-- an understanding of the Treaty of Waitangi and the Fisheries Settlement Act.
+- an understanding of the Treaty of Waitangi and the Fisheries Settlement Act

 - may work long and irregular hours and can work evenings, weekends and public holidays